 water (for the dressing)

 Finely chop the garlic (or use a garlic press).
-Roughly chop the baby spinach leaves.
+Roughly chop the cucumber.
 Quarter the cherry tomatoes.
-Roughly chop the parsley leaves (reserve a few leaves for garnish).
+Roughly chop the parsley (reserve a few leaves for garnish).
 Zest the lemon (see ingredients list) to get a good pinch.

-In a large bowl, combine the beef mince, garlic, chermoula spice blend, egg, fine breadcrumbs (see ingredients list) and a pinch of salt.
+In a large bowl, combine the beef mince, chermoula spice blend, egg, fine breadcrumbs (see ingredients list), the salt and 1/3 of the garlic.
 Crumble in the fetta and mix well.
 Using damp hands, take a heaped spoonful of mixture and shape into a small meatball.
 Transfer to a plate and repeat with the remaining mixture.
 You should get 5-6 meatballs per person.

 In a large frying pan, heat a drizzle of olive oil over a medium-high heat.
 Add the meatballs and cook, turning regularly, until browned and cooked through, 8-10 minutes.

-While the meatballs are cooking, add the water (for the couscous) to a medium saucepan.
-Crumble in the vegetable stock (1 cube for 2 people / 2 cubes for 4 people) and bring to the boil.
+While the meatballs are cooking, melt the butter in a medium saucepan over a medium heat.
+Add the remaining garlic and cook until fragrant, 1 minute.
+Add the water (for the couscous) and crumbled vegetable stock (1 cube for 2 people / 2 cubes for 4 people) and bring to the boil.
 Add the lemon zest, couscous and a drizzle of olive oil.
-Stir to combine, place a lid on the saucepan and remove from the heat.
+Stir to combine, then cover the pan with a lid and remove from the heat.
 Leave until all the water is absorbed, 5 minutes.
-Fluff up with a fork and transfer to a large bowl.
+Fluff up with a fork and set aside uncovered.

-Add the spinach, cherry tomatoes, parsley, a squeeze of lemon juice and a pinch of salt and pepper to the couscous in the bowl and stir to combine.
+Add the cucumber, cherry tomatoes, parsley, a squeeze of lemon juice and a pinch of salt and pepper to the couscous in the saucepan and stir to combine.
 In a small bowl, combine the hummus, a good squeeze of lemon juice and the water (for the dressing).
 Season to taste with salt and pepper.
-TIP: For the low-calorie option, leave out the hummus dressing and drizzle with lemon juice instead.

 Divide the couscous tabbouleh between plates and top with the beef and fetta meatballs.
-Drizzle with the hummus dressing (or lemon juice for the low-calorie option) and sprinkle with the reserved parsley leaves.
+Drizzle with the hummus dressing and sprinkle with the reserved parsley leaves.